FREE SHIPPING on orders over $75 International: over $250

 Posted by Boyka Mihaylova on

 At first glance, both teas might seem very alike.
-They use similar processing; ongoing discussions in the tea world question whether Raw Pu-erh tea belongs to the Green tea category; even Chinese farmers, when translating to English, sometimes write "pressed Greed tea" on Pu-erh tea cakes.
+They use similar processing; ongoing discussions in the tea world question whether Raw Pu-erh tea belongs to the Green tea category; even Chinese farmers, when translating to English, sometimes write "Pressed Green Tea" on Pu-erh tea cakes.
 However, Raw Pu-erh tea and Green tea remain two distinct tea types.

 We'll get to know the distinguishing features of these teas, exploring their regional origins, the raw materials used, the unique processing stages they undergo, their oxidation levels, and their transformation over time.
-We will also delve into their contrasting tasting parameters, including color, aroma, taste, brewing resistance, and varied tea leaf shapes.
-Let's explore the differences that set them apart, each in their own category.
+We will also delve into their contrasting tasting parameters, including color, aroma, taste, brewing resistance, and the varied shapes of tea leaves.
+Let's explore the differences that set them apart, each in its own category.

 Differences between Raw Pu-erh Tea and Green Tea